MathieuNls/bianca/bianca.md

 As presented in Figure \ref{fig:backward} the developer replace the invocation to the \texttt{isEmpty} method to an invocation of \texttt{length() == 0} in order to make its code compatible with Java 1.5.
 Indeed, Java, in its 1.5 version does not provide the \texttt{isEmpty} method which was introduced later.
 Here, we can suspect that the development environment of the developer does not match the production environment and, consequently, a regression has been introduced.
-This fix-pattern of replacing a newly added method in a library by an old one occured 3  times in our direct fix category.
+This fix-pattern of replacing a newly added method in a library by an old one occurred three times in our direct fix category.
 Consequently, we investigated further in the 15,316 results and found 363 instances of this pattern.
 This pattern accounts for 2.35\% of the total detection.
 }